Plesetsk Cosmodrome

 What orbits can Plesetsk reach?

 At 62.9271°N, Plesetsk's minimum achievable inclination is 62.9° (due-east launch).
-Sun-synchronous orbits (~97°) are particularly efficient from this high latitude.
+Sun-synchronous orbits (around 97°) are particularly efficient from this high latitude.
 The site can reach orbits between roughly 63° and 98° inclination.

 Can I watch launches from Plesetsk?